particle-iot/uber-library-example/README.md

   - _Learning Activities_: Proposed challenges to do more sophisticated things or hacks with the library.

 - a `doc` directory of diagrams or other supporting documentation linked to from the `README.md`

+### Contributing

+This repo is meant to serve as a place to consolidate insights from conversations had about libraries on the [Spark community site](https://community.spark.io), GitHub, or elsewhere on the web.
+"Proposals" to change the spec are pull requests that both define the conventions in the README AND illustrate them in underlying code.
+If something doesn't seem right, start a community thread or issue pull requests to stir up the conversation about how it ought to be!